isomerpages/enterprisesg-switch/_talent/entrepreneurship-exposure-series/mentorship-programme.md

 * End of mentoring programme (21 September)
 # How can I apply?

-Application for the Talent @ SWITCH Entrepreneurship Exposure Series (EES) has closed on 22 August 2021.
+Application for the Talent @ SWITCH Entrepreneurship Exposure Series (EES) has closed.
 However, you can get your [1-For-1 SWITCH Pass ](https://events.hubilo.com/switchsg/register)by 30 September to access all of SWITCH’s year-long webinars through 2022, including the EES!